Phantasy Star IV – 1993 Developer Interviews

 Kodama: The hardest period was definitely transitioning the development from a 16Mbit cart to a 24Mbit.
-We were very worried whether Sega would give their approval for the change.
+We were very worried whether Sega would approve the change.
 However, once they gave the go-sign, the pace got a lot more aggressive. (laughs) By the end, we weren’t even sure that 24Mbit was going to be enough! (laughs) But we made the game we really wanted to make, and I’m very thankful for that.

 —What was it like being team leader for PSIV?

 Kodama: Well, I’m the “team leader”, but it’s not really a big deal.
 I continued to work on graphics for PSIV, just as I had before.
-But while doing that, I also coordinated with the sound team, the graphics designers, and the programmers.
+But I also coordinated with the sound team, the graphics designers, and the programmers.

 —How did the PSIV development get started?